Investigating Suspected Violations

 Communicating and documenting the decision

 Once you have selected a penalty, you should communicate that decision in writing to the student.
 You may wish to consult your department head and/or OCSI as you compose this letter.
-You should also feel free to consult our email templates for documenting undergraduate student violations and graduate student violations.
+You should also feel free to consult our email templates for documenting student violations.

 You can then submit the report to OCSI via the Academic Integrity Reporting Form.
 In addition to the standard form fields, we ask that instructors upload a copy of the email that was sent to the student.
 Instructors are also encouraged to submit supporting documentation at this time.

-Once submitted, the report will be received by OCSI and forwarded by OCSI to the relevant associate deans and department heads/program directors for review and second-level action as needed.
+Once submitted, the report will be received by OCSI and forwarded by OCSI to the relevant associate deans, department heads/program directors, and academic advisor.

 Following up with the student(s) as needed